 Honestly, I’m not sure if it made me more or less unnerved that her comment wasn’t something I saw to be offensive at all.
 I suppose it would have been worse if she said “No offense, but your hair looks like the sugar-free granola I serve my children with raisins for breakfast every morning,” or “No offense, but your outfit is as dry and tasteless as the organic chicken breasts I grill for my husband every Thursday,” but adding “no offense” to her orange remark might as well have made it just as bad.
 If something you say wasn’t rude before, the addition of “no offense” will have certainly made it rude now.

 If you think that including “no offense” will somehow purge an ugly remark of its insult, I promise you it won’t.
 You might as well just state, “I know this isn’t something I should say because it’s insulting, but I’m going to share anyway because I don’t care about your feelings.”
 It only affirms that you know you’ve said something rude, and it’ll only annoy someone further.
 You know that rule we teach kids as soon as they can talk?
 That beloved quote so eloquently spoken by Thumper in Bambi?
 Remember: “If you can’t say something nice, don’t say nothing at all.”

-So if you find the phrase “no offense” building on your tongue, you should probably just bite down on it.
-Resist the urge to say whatever you were about to say because no offense, but absolutely no one asked for your opinion.
+So if you find the phrase “no offense” building on your tongue, just bite down on it.
+Resist the urge to say whatever you were about to, because no offense, but absolutely no one asked for your opinion.